minseconds/engineering-practices/enginerring_practices/contributing.md

 Describing the nuances of reviewing the code in a pull request is out of the scope of this article.
 It warrants its own article due to how lengthy the topic is.
 Please see [code reeeviews](code_reviews) for more information.

+## Post Pull Request Review

 After reviewing a pull request, either of the following will happen.
 In the best case scenario, the pull request is accepted.
 Yay!
 However, in most cases, there will be issues in the pull request that you will be requested to fix.
 After fixing the issues, the pull request will be reviewed again and vice versa.
 On some occasions, we may choose to decline a pull request.

+If a pull request is accepted, the feature branch that contains the pull request is squashed and merged.
+After which, it is deleted.